rstemmer/musicdb/README.md

   * **:wrench: Change:** Remove the old CSV-Files from the `mdbstate` directory.
 (You'll loose the current song queue and blacklist state)
 * WebSocket configuration for WebUI is now in separate `webui/config.js`
   * **:wrench: Change:** You may want to backup the settings `from webui/js/musicdb.js`
+* The server now only accepts request from clients with a valid API Key

 ### 06.05.18: 2.x.x → 3.0.0+